AnthonyRansom/Election_Analysis/README.md

 	![Winning Candidate](/analysis/winning_candidate.PNG)

 ## Election Audit Summary
-The script can be adjusted to cater for the entire election process  including the county, state presedential and house elections rather than only catering for the county elections.
+The script can be adjusted to cater for the entire election process  including the county, state presidential and house elections rather than only catering for the county elections.
-This would result in the voting results for the entire election process being more accurate and the results process being more effecient.
+This would result in the voting results for the entire election process being more accurate and the results process being more efficient.

-In order to cater for different types of elections the following adjustements could be made to the script:
+In order to cater for different types of elections the following adjustments could be made to the script:
  - The script could be adjusted to take the votes for each county within a state in order to determine the winning party/candidate for each state
- - The script could be further adjusted to apply the criterea required to determine the winer of the presedential election based on the electoral college system
+ - The script could be further adjusted to apply the criteria required to determine the winner of the presidential election based on the electoral college system